BeyondCombustion/Beginners-Start-Here/README.md

 # New Vapors Guide

-This is the starting page for anyone new and wanting to get into vaping cannabis or dry herbs.
-We are not a sub for nicotine or tobacco users, e-liquid discussion here must be about using it with cannabis.
+This project is for anyone new and wanting to get into vaping cannabis or dry herbs.
+This project is not about nicotine or tobacco

 ## The Basics